Updated: May 3

-With Designing a Bicycle User Experience (BUX), I am trying to bring attention to the experience people have while riding a bike.
+With Bicycle User Experience (BUX), I bring attention to the experience people have while riding a bike.
 While cities are building out bike lanes with good intentions, they oftentimes end up as uncomfortable, uninviting places that an everyday person would not ride on.

 In this post, I attempt to articulate practical uses and relevance of learning about people's cycling experiences concisely.
 Here it is: